 After trying out lots of different jackets I decided I wanted one with a pocket in the arm for my ski pass, a hood for feeling cosy and I wanted something longish so I wasn’t constantly pulling it down and it would cover me for those inevitable falls.
 I also loved the built in half glove things that kept me super warm.

-I would suggest to all newbies, try on the helmets and make sure your hair is how you’ll be wearing it when you ski.
+I would suggest to all newbies – try on the helmets and make sure your hair is how you’ll be wearing it when you ski.
 They’re all so different.
 I wore one for 10 minutes in store and had the worst headache after.
 There’s a whole science around helmets that you might want to read up on, or if that sort of thing doesn’t interest you then just get one from a reputable ski wear provider like Surfdome who sell helmets made by known ski brands such as Anon or Oakley.

 My First Time Skiing Experience